RushoBinnabi/WebServer/README.md

 # How to run the code:

-From the `server` folder, type in the following command:
+From the `server` folder using a command prompt/terminal window, type in the following command:

 `gcc server.c -o server` then: `./server`

-From the `client` folder, type in the following command:
+From the `client` folder using a command prompt/terminal window, type in the following command:

 `gcc client.c -o client` then: `./client`